superfly/docs/reference/configuration.html.md

 ```

 * `alpn` : Array of strings indicating how to handle ALPN negotiations with clients.
-* `versions` : Array of string indicating which TLS versions are allowed
+* `versions` : Array of strings indicating which TLS versions are allowed.

 Fly can also terminate TLS only and pass through directly to your service.
 This works for a variety of applications that can benefit from offloading TLS termination and accept the unencrypted connection.

 One use case is applications using HTTP/2, like gRPC.
 Fly's edge terminates TLS and sends h2c (HTTP/2 without TLS) directly to your application through our backhaul.
-The config below will negotiate http/2 with clients, and then send h2c to the application:
+The config below will negotiate HTTP/2 with clients, and then send h2c to the application:

 ```toml
   [[services.ports]]